Mide1020/alx_html_css/html_advanced/README.md

-This is my html advanced task,which i'm to build a web page from the scratch.
+This is my html advanced task ,i am to create an amazing redame file,the task is all about creating a webpage from scratch,i will be working with the alx_html_css repository and the html_advanced directory